 There are several causes of test anxiety. a few of these include:

 Lack of Preparation: There is a popular quote that says “proper preparation prevents poor performance”.
 Procrastinating until the last minute or not even studying at all can undoubtedly bring stress and feelings of anxiety.
 It is one of the test anxiety causes that can easily be prevented.

 Poor Test History: One or two previous failures can set a pattern that is difficult to break.
 This can cause students to conclude of failure even before sitting the actual test.

 Fear of Failure: This is a common issue with many students.
 Of course, working under pressure can be inspiring for many.
 On the other hand however it can be very challenging for students who have poor self-esteem and are depending on the result of their tests or exams to evaluate their self-worth.

 Test anxiety may be difficult to notice at the start since it begins as negative thoughts.
 These thoughts can be so distracting that you are unable to concentrate thereby causing your anxiety to increase.

 SIGNS AND SYMPTOMS OF TEST ANXIETY

 People react differently to test anxiety.
-A few of the several common symptoms of text anxiety to watch out for include:
+A few of the several common symptoms of text anxiety to look for include:

-- Psychological Symptoms –Feelings fear, anger, helplessness, disappointment etc
+- Psychological Symptoms.
+Feelings of fear, anger, helplessness, disappointment, etc.

-- Physical symptoms –Dizziness, disorientated, restlessness and fidgeting, heartbeat racing, sweaty/cold palms, perspiration, nausea, headache, panic attack and physically shaking among others.
+- Physical Symptoms.
+These are dizziness, disorientated, restlessness, fidgeting, increased/racing heartbeat, sweaty/cold palms, perspiration, nausea, headache, panic attack and physical shaking among others.
 Blanking out is another terrible reaction to anxiety.
-If you have ever walked into a test class and your mind suddenly went blank, you will notice that the harder you try to remember, the more anxious you become.
+If you have ever walked into a test class and your mind suddenly went blank you will notice that the harder you try to remember the more anxious you become.